Musicians who oppose Donald Trump's use of their music: Aerosmith

 Steven Tyler of Aerosmith demanded that Trump stop playing "Dream On" at Trump's political rallies in 2015.
-In 2018, Tyler demanded that Trump stop using another song, "Living on the Edge", at his political rallies.
+In 2018, Tyler demanded that Trump stop using another song, "Livin' on the Edge", at his political rallies.
 A cease and desist letter was sent both times.

 A-ha

 Magne Furuholmen of the band A-ha, opposed the use of the rotoscoping clip from "Take On Me" music video at a Trump rally in October 2019.
-Furuholmen said “You write a song in your youth and you don’t write for a particular group of people...We make our music for everybody.
-We didn’t intend to make our music part of a divisive campaign and, all things equal, would preferred it not to have been.
+Furuholmen said "You write a song in your youth and you don't write for a particular group of people...We make our music for everybody.
+We didn't intend to make our music part of a divisive campaign and, all things equal, would preferred it not to have been.
 We are Norwegian-born, but we have friends all over the world and are concerned about what the world is coming to."
-He released a protest song titled “This is Now America”, as a direct response to the Trump administration.
+He released a protest song titled "This is Now America", as a direct response to the Trump administration.